dj5301/P8105_hw2_dj2763/HW2.md

 ## Description of the dataset

-The pols-month.csv data contains partisan control of the US presidential election and Congress, recorded on a monthly basis.

-The snp.csv data contains closing prices for the S&P 500 index, documenting the performance of financial markets.

-The unemployment.csv data provides the monthly unemployment rate for the US.

-After cleaning and merging, we obtain a tidy data frame, `final_data`, with 1644 rows and 11 columns, spanning approximately 1947 to 2015 years.
-Key variables include:

-year, month: Time key

-president: Presidential party (gov/dem)

-close: S&P 500 monthly closing index

-unemployment: Monthly unemployment rate

-This merged dataset allows us to simultaneously examine the relationship between politics, the economy, and the labor market.
+The month of pols.The csv data shows which party controls the US Congress and presidential elections, recorded every month.
+The snp.csv file has the closing prices for the S&P 500 index, which shows how well the financial markets are doing.
+The jobless rate.The csv file has the US’s monthly unemployment rate.
+After cleaning and merging, we get a neat data frame called `final_data` that has 1644 rows and 11 columns.
+The years it covers are from 1947 to 2015.
+Some important variables are:

 # Problem 2